Cash Conversion Cycle

 Example: Comparing Trade Credit and Borrowing from a Bank

-Assume that a manufacturing company is given the following terms of trade credit: “2/10, net 30” by one of its suppliers of raw materials.
+Assume that a manufacturing company is given the following terms of trade credit: “2/10, net 30” by one of its raw materials suppliers.
 Further, the company lacks enough cash to pay its suppliers to take advantage of the discount.

-The company decides to borrow from its local bank at an annual rate of 10% to pay its suppliers before 10 days.
-Is this a prudent move by the company?
+The company decides to borrow from its local bank at an annual rate of 10% to pay its suppliers within 10 days.
+Is this a prudent move?

 Solution